Azure/azure-sdk-for-js/samples/frameworks/react/ts/README.md

 [![](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-sdk-for-js%2F6e519929f154b919e8a47245715076e73cd7915c%2Fsamples%2Fframeworks%2Freact%2Farm-template.json)

 The above template will create the necessary resources for you and the output tab will contain the exact environment variables that you'll need as soon as deployment succeeds.
+When the deployment is finished, head over to the "outputs" tab and copy the outputs to a local file - you'll need them in the next step.

+### Register a new application in AAD and assign the "Azure Event Hubs Data Owner" and "Azure Storage Blob Data Contributor" role to it.

 Authentication will still need to be set-up manually using the following instructions:

-### Register a new application in AAD and assign the "Azure Event Hubs Data Owner" and "Azure Storage Blob Data Contributor" role to it.

 - See https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app
   to register a new application in the Azure Active Directory.